 Charcoal production and marketing as well as tree cutting for firewood and agricultural expansion are wiping out at least 30 000 hectares of forest cover in Malawi every year.

-Authorities and environmentalists say this trend must be reversed if the country is to be saved from deforestation, wood supply shortages and environmental degradation that have brought in climate change-related disasters such as floods and droughts.
+Authorities and environmentalists say this trend must be reversed if the country is to be saved from deforestation, wood supply shortages, and environmental degradation that have brought in climate change-related disasters such as floods and droughts.

-Yet, charcoal—an industry valued at around $8 million (K6.4 billion) annually—supports livelihoods of many Malawians both as a source of energy and income for households.
+Yet, charcoal—an industry valued at around $8 million (K6.4 billion) annually—supports the livelihoods of many Malawians both as a source of energy and income for households.

 Malawi’s position as one of the least electrified countries globally at just 11 percent nationally—with 42 percent of the urban people having access and just four percent of rural dwellers connected—has pushed charcoal to become the primary source of fuel for 54 percent of urban households.

 Across rural Malawi, households continue to rely almost exclusively on firewood.
-Meanwhile alternative cooking and heating fuels remain underdeveloped, with less than one percent of Malawian households using any alternative to firewood, charcoal or electricity for cooking and heating.
+Meanwhile, alternative cooking and heating fuels remain underdeveloped, with less than one percent of Malawian households using any alternative to firewood, charcoal, or electricity for cooking and heating.

-What this means is that at least in the medium-term—with Malawi’s population rising sharply amid burgeoning rural-to urban migration—the demand for charcoal and firewood will remain high and may even increase in the absence of viable alternatives.
+What this means is that at least in the medium-term—with Malawi’s population rising sharply amid burgeoning rural-to-urban migration—the demand for charcoal and firewood will remain high and may even increase in the absence of viable alternatives.

 What next, then, for Malawi?